raoul2000/yii2-workflow/guide/about-workflows.md

 the developper to make any tests when a Post changed status.
 With this last version above, that's another story !
 Some logic must be implemented in order to prevent *Archived* post to become *Draft*, or *Published* posts to be sent to *Correction*.

-That is when the SimpleWorkflow  behavior is useful!.
+That is when the *SimpleWorkflow*  behavior is useful!

 ## <a name="references"></a>References

-Now that you know a little be more about the simpleWorkflow extension, it is obvious that its purpose is not to provide a workflow driven model that would replace MVC.
+The SimpleWorkflow behavior, is not dedicated to provide a complete workflow driven model that would replace MVC or any other pattern.
 It should only be considered as a set of tools that facilitate workflow managment for simple applications.

-If you want to know more about the subject, and discover what a complete workflow engine looks like, here is a list of intresting links (my inspiration).
+If you want to know more about the subject, and discover what a complete workflow engine looks like, here is a list of intresting links.

 - [An activity based Workflow Engine for PHP](http://www.tonymarston.net/php-mysql/workflow.html)
 - [Workflow Patterns home page](http://www.workflowpatterns.com/)